Skip to content

 You can have as many connections declared in the extra as you want, there are no limits.

-Registry objects have two helper functions which can undo the lazyness (for optimizations or in case of an environment which requires everything being static after init.):
+Registry objects have helper functions to undo laziness (for optimizations or static environments):

-init_models(self, *, init_column_mappers=True, init_class_attrs=True) - Fully initializes models and metas.
-Some elements can be excluded from initialization by providing False to the keyword argument.
+• init_models(self, *, init_column_mappers=True, init_class_attrs=True): Fully initializes models and metas.
+Exclude elements by setting keyword arguments to False.

-invalidate_models(self, *, clear_class_attrs=True) - Invalidates metas and removes cached class attributes.
-Single sub-components can be excluded from inval.
+• invalidate_models(self, *, clear_class_attrs=True): Invalidates metas and removes cached class attributes.
+Exclude sub-components from invalidation.

-init_column_mappers initializes the columns_to_field via its init() method.
-This initializes the mappers columns_to_field, field_to_columns and field_to_column_names.
-This can be expensive for large models.
+init_column_mappers initializes columns_to_field via its init() method, which can be expensive for large models.

 Callbacks

-Generally you use one_time=True for model specific callbacks and one_time=False for model unspecific callbacks.
+Generally, use one_time=True for model-specific callbacks and one_time=False for model-unspecific callbacks.

 If one_time is not provided, the logic mentioned above is applied.